frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/clinical_procedure.md

 #### 2.1.2 Complete Procedure

 When the procedure is completed, the practitioner can update the _Consumables_ table with the actual values of the stock quantity that are used.
-The "Complete and Consume" button will record consumption by booking a stock entry and update the status of the Clinical Procedure to _Completed_.
-If the Procedure does not have any stock items in the Consumables table, the "Complete" button will be displayed.
+The **Complete and Consume** button will record consumption by booking a stock entry and update the status of the Clinical Procedure to _Completed_.
+If the Procedure does not have any stock items in the Consumables table, the **Complete** button will be displayed.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/complete_and_consume.png">